 Spend Time in India (and Nepal) for Travel Destinations on Sale

 India was receiving more than 10 million visitors a year before Covid hit.
 At first they seemed to be riding it out well, then the Delta variant caught them totally off-guard.
-It’ll be a while before most people feel safe going back, but if you’re triple vaxed and got Omricon on top of it, you might be feeling invincible enough to take your chances.
+Last year things started returning to normal but the currency kept declining.

 India’s problems are well-known and persistent, with a huge population that still gets by on a couple dollars a day.
 Political and economic challenges have hammered the currency as well.
 A decade ago you got 50 rupees for a U.S. dollar.
-Now you get around 75.
+Two years ago you got 73.
+Now you get 83 as I write this.
 In a country where a single traveler could get by on $20 a day before as a backpacker, you can now get even more for your budget.